Converting my Grandmother's Old, Broken Phone into a Server

-How I converted my grandmother's old and broken phone into a (almost) fully functioning server.
+How I converted my grandmother's old, broken phone into an almost fully functioning server.

 WebLinuxBashAndroidServer/Administration